 Seven Ways You Can Help The Homeless During Hot Weather

-As restrictions are lifted and the city begins to re-open, things seem to be getting better.
+Restrictions have been lifted and the city has re-opened, things seem to be back to normal.
 But for people experiencing homelessness, the crisis continues.
 And as we are entering hot temperatures, they will have to find ways to survive the extreme heat too.
 Homeless people can’t escape the heat themselves.

 Extreme heat is a health risk.
 Heat-related illness includes heat stroke, heat exhaustion, heat rash and muscle cramps.
 Other heat-related symptoms include dizziness, nausea, fainting, headache, rapid breathing and heartbeat, and extreme thirst.